 I’ve been using this approach to plan and manage business and IT strategies for some time, with a great deal of success.
-Most of the tooling required already exists in the business business world, tools such as strategy maps, mission statements, and project portfolio management tools.
+Most of the tooling required already exists in the business business world, tools such as strategy maps6)Strategy map defined @ Value Based Mangement by Kaplan & Norton, mission statements7)Mission statement defined @ The Centre for Business Planning, and project portfolio management tools.
 Using these tools we can clearly identify our goals, articulate the tactics we want to use to drive ourselves toward them, and then create a portfolio of work which realises the tactics.

 For example, the mission of being a low cost service provider might result in a goal of having efficient operations (which we can measure via a benchmark), and the tactics we can use to deliver more efficient operations might include consolidation (reducing the number of offices, data centres, or event tools).
 We can realise this need for consolidation by identifying a set of small projects (such as shutting down a small data centre, and consolidating its servers into a major one), each of which delivers one step on the journey.
 These projects then become part of a larger portfolio of work, with the resources available and business priorities determining which projects are executed next.